How to buy the best fridge freezer

 It goes without saying that you need to carefully measure the space in your kitchen before buying a new fridge freezer.

 But as neat as a snug fit looks, bear in mind that you often need to allow for additional space at the back, and sometimes the sides, of the appliance.
-These 'spacers' are important, as they can help to prevent the fridge freezer from overheating.
+These 'spacers' are important, as they can help prevent the fridge freezer from overheating.

 Internal storage volume